 And we have only just begun.
 Research is a vitally important tool for both program development and public policy action and in the coming months, the Council will publish several important studies, including:

 - Analysis of the growth, the number, and economic impact of women-owned employer establishments from 1997 to 2000, based on tabulations received from an exclusive agreement with the Census Bureau;

 - A summary and analysis of loans and loan guarantees made by the U.S. Small Business Administration to women-owned businesses over the past five years;

 - A distillation and summary of the best practices in the public and private sectors of the United States for women’s enterprise development, updating a similar report published in 1999 by the Council in advance of an international women’s business conference; and

 - An analysis of the correlates of success of the SBA’s women’s business center program, based on an analysis of the information submitted to the SBA by these centers, plus macroeconomic and other data.

 I look forward to continuing our good work in the year ahead.
-On behalf of all the members of the National Women’s Business Council, I commit the Council to carrying out its mission to promote bold initiatives, policies and programs for women’s business enterprises.
+On behalf of all the members of the National Women’s Business Council, I commit the Council to carry out its mission to promote bold initiatives, policies, and programs for women’s business enterprises.

 Marilyn Carlson Nelson